-- Preview Email Newsletter

 Scientists have discovered a key biological safeguard that helps one of nature's most impressive regenerators, the planarian flatworm, correctly rebuild its organs.

 The new research, published in Nature Communications on Feb.
-23, illuminates how these ani more PR
+23, illuminates how these animals prevent their powerful stem cells from making more PR

 Cornell faculty and staff honored for community-engaged innovation (10)